layal11/Flutter/README.md

 # Expanded widget
 - Creates a widget that expands a child of a [Row], [Column], or [Flex] so that the child fills the available space along the flex widget's main axis.
 In other words, child inside Row/Column/Flex won't take space more than their parent widget.
+Expanded constraints the child to only take as much space as available in the Row/Column after sizing the other child.

 # get  Method
 - we can write: